Vancouver – 1015 East Hastings Street

 • Why can I not move my scattered subsidy to Penticton?

-Help asked over 3 years ago
+Help asked about 4 years ago

 The demand for subsidized housing far exceeds the available supply.
 BC Housing places applicants based on the urgency of their housing need, and based on the priority list below: